skrixx68/Dota2-Overlay/README.md

 # Dota2 Overlay
-	** Project abandoned and will not be maintained **
+	** DEPRECATED **

-Note:
-This program is meant to be an experimental purposes and may also be considered as a 3rd party program, im not responsible for any actions you make.
+Note: This program is made for educational purposes only.

 The purpose if this program is to notify the user if his current position is visible to the enemy team.
 There are 2 programs that does the job individualy, One checks the memory for updated information and the other display the current information through overlay.